pingcap/docs/system-variables.md

 - Persists to cluster: Yes
 - Default value: `""`
 - Type: String
 - This variable is a check item in the password complexity check.
 It checks whether the password matches the dictionary.
-This variable takes effect only when [`validate_password.enable`](/system-variables.md#password_reuse_interval-new-in-v650) is enabled.
-To enable this check, the password policy (`validate_password.policy`) must be set to 2 (STRONG).
+This variable takes effect only when [`validate_password.enable`](#validate_passwordenable-new-in-v650) is enabled and [`validate_password.policy`](#validate_passwordpolicy-new-in-v650) is set to 2 (STRONG).
 - This variable is a string not longer than 1024.
-It contains a list of words separated by semicolon (`;`).
+It contains a list of words that cannot exist in the password.
+Each word is separated by semicolon (`;`).
 - This variable is set to an empty string by default, which means no dictionary check is performed.
 To perform the dictionary check, you need to include the match words in the string.
 If this variable is configured, when you set a password, TiDB compares each substring of the password of length 4 to 100 with the words in the dictionary.
 If any substring of the password matches a word in the dictionary, the password is rejected.
 The comparison is case-insensitive.

 ### validate_password.enable <span class="version-mark">New in v6.5.0</span>